charliezahrlie/charliezahrlie/README.md

 "you poor excuse of a *little brother*..." - ( itoshi sae ⚽ )

-i apologise for any beef between some people (yuri/hiro,choco,ren) see if ur in the dni list or not, i don't remember who i put and i'm too lazy to update my readme

 ⚠️ ; I’m currently having a migraine , from now on.
 I only trust my gf to talk 2 so this drama doesn’t affect on me anymore, yes, INCLUDING aie and divine (my closest friends to which I rarely talk to more, only my gf) . thank you
 ![image alt](https://github.com/charliezahrlie/charliezahrlie/blob/ce128f2180f91634d717e8e03bba88fa306f638c/IMG_1634.gif)